Wolves in Wisconsin

-The 2018-2019 midwinter count estimated that there is a minimum of 914-978 individual wolves and 243 packs in Wisconsin.
-The count is conducted in winter when snow cover allows efficient tracking, and it represents the low point in the annual cycle.
+The 2019 -2020 midwinter count estimated that there is a minimum of 1,034 - 1,057 individual wolves and 256 packs in Wisconsin.
+The count is conducted in winter when snow cover allows efficient tracking, and it represents the low point in the annual population cycle.
 Wolf numbers increase each year following the spring breeding period.
-The complete 2018-2019 Wolf Monitoring Report is available under the “Reports” tab above.
+The complete 2019-2020 Wolf Monitoring Report is available under the “Reports” tab above.

-As is clear from the animation above, the increase in wolf numbers over the past 30 years has been largely due to range expansion.
+The increase in wolf numbers over the past 30 years has generally been accompanied by range expansion within the state.
 In portions of the northern and central forest, where wolves have been established for many years, territorial behavior has served to keep wolf numbers fairly stable.
-The leveling off of wolf numbers over the past few years suggests that wolves may occupy all suitable habitat in Wisconsin.
+In recent years, range expansion across the state has been minimal, suggesting that wolves likely occupy all suitable habitat in Wisconsin.

 - History of Wolves in Wisconsin

 Prior to European settlement, 3,000-5,000 wolves are believed to have been found throughout Wisconsin.
 During the 1800s, unregulated hunting by settlers extirpated bison, elk, caribous and moose in the state and nearly eliminated white-tailed deer as well.

 As prey species became scarce, wolves increasingly began to feed on livestock.
 This led the state legislature to pass a bounty on wolves in 1865.
 The state bounty on wolves persisted until 1957 when wolves were classified by the state as a protected species.
 Elimination of bounties, however, made little difference for wolves as they had already been exterminated across most of Wisconsin; by the 1950s only a few wolves remained in the far northern part of the state.